-AG Corners is an Astute Graphics live effect for paths that improves the native “Round Corners” effect, by allowing for the rounding of points adjacent to curved segments without distorting them and by implementing the different corner types and methods found in the Dynamic Corners panel.
-It is part of the VectorScribe plugin.
+AG Corners is an Astute Graphics live effect for paths that improves the native “Round Corners” effect, by allowing for the rounding of points adjacent to curved segments without distorting them, by implementing the different corner types and methods found in the Dynamic Corners panel, and by allowing different corner types on the outside and the inside corners.
+AG Corners is part of the VectorScribe plugin.

 As with most live effects, AG Corners appears in the main menu, under Effect > VectorScribe.
 It can also be applied directly from the Appearance panel using the “Add New Effect” button at the bottom of the panel.